MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-howto-proactive-messages.md

 >
 -->

-## Introduction

 [!include[Introduction to proactive messages - part 1](../includes/snippet-proactive-messages-intro-1.md)]
+This article describes how to send proactive messages by using the Bot Builder SDK for .NET.

+## Types of proactive messages

 [!include[Introduction to proactive messages - part 2](../includes/snippet-proactive-messages-intro-2.md)]

-This article describes how to send proactive messages by using the Bot Builder SDK for .NET.

 ## Send an ad hoc proactive message